 The directional doppler technique was a major development in the history of doppler ultrasound.
 It was developed by K Kato and T Izumi in Japan in 1966, using the local oscillation method (ref).
-Its was also described independently in the following year in the United States by Francis McLeod, based on a different principle, the phase-shift method.
+Its was also described independently in the following year in the United States by FD McLeod, based on a different principle, the phase-shift method.
 McLeod at that time was Research associate at the Department of Surgery, University of Washington, Seatlle, working with D Eugene Strandness and others.
 He was with the Department of Physiology, Cornell University.

 The directional doppler technique.
 A) Flow towards and away from the transducer are displayed under and over the baseline respectively.
 B) Same flow recorded without directional doppler showing both forward and backward phase overlapping.